top of page

 ***** Please note*****

-This is a movement based, fun program, for re-education to improve your inner balance skills.
-This is not therapy and at no time is medical assessment or diagnosis provided.
+This program is not therapy and at no time is medical assessment or diagnosis provided.

 Copyright ©2002